-Nonprofit strategic planning gets a bad rap, but time spent mapping out your organization’s future can save you from running your nonprofit in a way that is busy but ineffective.
+Nonprofit strategic planning often gets a bad rap, but time spent mapping out your organization’s future can save you from spinning your wheels, being busy but not effective.

-But without a clear idea of where you need to go, all that activity may not actually move you forward toward your goals.
+But without a clear idea of where you’re going, all that activity may not actually move you forward toward your goals.

-We all know we need a plan, yet so many people don’t have one, probably because you’re afraid of this:
+We all know we need a strategic plan, yet so many people don’t have one, probably because they’re afraid of this:

 Your Board and staff sequestered in a room, led by a consultant, doing exercises on flip charts with sticky notes and dots, exercises that never lead to a clear, finished product you can understand or use.